DAOmasons/daomasons-docs/docs/Rituals/ritual-of-ranks.md

 In order for team leads to make informed decisions about their team during the selection process, it might be helpful to have some sort of information about how many projects each member has completed, and how many they have completed under a certain role.

-Ex.
-If a team lead is looking for a designer, it would useful to have some sort of resource to identify who has done the most design work within the DAO.
+For example, if a team lead is looking for a designer, it would useful to have some sort of resource to identify who has done the most design work within the DAO.

 Also, this system can help organize project teams by roles a clear division of labour during production.